 The key to a first person narrative is how much you like that person, and I liked Jenny instantly.
 On the one hand, her life is so intensely different than mine – a high-profile career in the magazine industry, years as a working mom, living in New York – but in other ways, we have important things in common.
 We’re both mothers, we both love food and cooking, and we both care deeply about feeding our families.
 She is so likeable, so funny, so real, and so non-judgemental that it’s hard for me to believe ANYONE wouldn’t like her.

-I found this book to be a completely immersive experience – I wasn’t popping in and reading a couple of pages and then dashing off to do something else.
-I was just enjoying every moment of it, envisioning life in New York, and remembering clearly the strangeness of those first couple of weeks with a newborn, and thinking about my own childhood dinners (for some reason, the thing I remember most clearly about dinner in my home is that I never liked those little chow mein noodles we had with Hawaiian Haystacks which the rest of the world seem obsessed with).
+I found Dinner a Love Story to be a completely immersive experience – I wasn’t popping in and reading a couple of pages and then dashing off to do something else.
+I was just enjoying every moment of it, envisioning life in New York, and remembering clearly the strangeness of those first couple of weeks with a newborn, and thinking about my own childhood dinners (for some reason, the thing I remember most clearly about dinner in my home is that I never liked those little chow mien noodles we had with Hawaiian Haystacks which the rest of the world seem obsessed with).
 Everything about this book just delighted me – I can’t think of the last book where I just savored every page like this.
 Maybe The Happiness Project?

 Not every recipe in this book appeals to me (in fact, I’d say many of them do not – they seem to eat a lot more meat than we do), but there were plenty of them that I’m eager to try and the whole book kickstarted my brain into imagining more ways to make dinner interesting and fun for all three of us.

 I handed my copy to a friend last week who was asking about it and she flipped through a few pages and made a comment that I’d thought myself as I read it, “This is just a beautiful book.
 It’s just pleasant to hold.”
 I couldn’t agree more.